juji-io/site/blog/q-a-dashboard.md

 You can simply upload your CSV after all the editing is done.
 In case you are not already familiar with how to update the FAQs in a CSV file, you can check out my [previous blog on this](https://juji.io/blog/building-a-smart-chatbot-in-a-few-minutes-to-answer-free-text-questions/).

-# Monitor Overall FAQ Performance
+# Monitor Overall Chatbot FAQ Performance

 ![Reports page shows question answer rate of the chatbot](/assets/uploads/screen-shot-2020-07-13-at-10.16.33-pm.png "Reports page shows question answer rate of the chatbot")

-Besides unanswered questions, you can also monitor your chatbot's overall FAQ performance on the Reports page under the CHAT STATS section.
-One of the metrics there is the answer rate.
-As shown above, you will have a visual view as well as the exact number of how many questions are asked by your users and how many are answered.
-While the numbers are straightforward, they are a good measurement of how well your chatbot has performed in answering questions.
-A low answer rate may be a strong indicator that your FAQs need to be updated.
-Moreover, comparing the number of total asked questions with the chatbot's total number of participants, you see on average how many questions are asked by each user.
+Besides monitoring unanswered questions, one can also monitor a chatbot's overall FAQ performance on the **Reports** page.
+One of the metrics is the answering rate.

+As shown above,  the sample Reports page shows the number of questions are asked by users and how many are answered by the chatbot.
+This metric informs a chatbot owner or admin how well a chatbot has performed in answering questions.
+A low answering rate may be a strong indicator that a chatbot's FAQ abilities need to be updated by checking the Q&A dashboard and addressing the unanswered questions as much as possible.

+Moreover, we can calculate the average number of questions asked per user by the following:

+AVG NUM QUESTIONS PER USER = NUM of QUESTIONS/NUM of USERS

 - - -

-Creating a chatbot and publishing it is not the end but the beginning of a journey, just like raising a kid, who needs to be taught and nurtured as s/he grows.
-Similarly, a chatbot needs to be continuously taught, so it can be improved and become better and better at its tasks.
 Answering user questions is an important skill for almost all chatbots.
-That's why Juji Q&A dashboard exists to help chatbot designers and owners monitor their chatbots easily and improve their chatbots quickly.
+That's why Juji Q&A dashboard exists to help chatbot designers and owners monitor their chatbots in real time and improve their chatbots quickly.

+Creating a chatbot and publishing it is not the end but often the beginning of a journey.
+Just like raising a kid, who needs to be taught and nurtured as s/he grows, a chatbot designer or owner will need to keep a chatbot up to date and constantly teach it new knowledge and skills.
+Over time, a chatbot can become better and better at its tasks.

 If you would like to learn more about what kind of smarts Juji chatbots have, [this is a great article to start](https://juji.io/blog/where-is-artificial-intelligence-ai-how-to-make-a-chatbot-smart/).
 Or [sign up free](https://juji.io/signup) to have some fun of creating your own smart chatbots.